 Take a tour of the facility and learn about each animal’s story and how it ended up at the sanctuary in the first place.
 The tour was actually really informative and more interesting than we were expecting.

-You can only visit the Rescue Sanctuary with an public or private guided tour.
+You can only visit the Rescue Center with a public or private guided tour.
 It runs for about 90 minutes and starts twice a day, at 9:30 a.m. and 11:30 a.m.
-It costs $20 per person (free for kids under 10 years old), and while it’s not cheap, your money goes directly to support the animals you will meet during your visit.
+It costs $24 USD per person (free for kids under 10 years old).
+While it’s not cheap, your money goes directly to support the animals you will meet during your visit.

 You likely came to Puerto Viejo to get a little R&R in the sun.
 Am I right?!
-Lucky for you, there are plenty of beaches to explore.
+Lucky for you, there are plenty of beaches in the South Caribbean to explore.
 Hop around and try ‘em all, or take it easy and chill at the one you like best.

-You may have to rent a car to get to some of these beaches, but lucky for your rental cars in Costa Rica are really cheap!
+You may have to rent a car to get to some of these beaches, but lucky for you, rental cars in Costa Rica are really cheap!

 Here are some of the best beaches in Puerto Viejo:

-Playa Negra: West of Puerto Viejo is a black sand beach.
-It’s fun to see and walk along the dark sand, but no many people relax here because it use to be close to the old port area, as you can tell by the Old Barge stuck in the water.
+- Playa Negra: West of Puerto Viejo is a black sand beach.
+It’s fun to see and walk along the dark sand, but not many people relax here because it used to be close to the old port area, as you can tell by the Old Barge stuck in the water.

-Playa Puerto Viejo: Right in front of the famous Johnny’s Place is a soft sand beach for lounging all day.
+- Playa Puerto Viejo: Right in front of the famous Johnny’s Place in Puerto Viejo town is a soft sand beach for lounging all day.
 If you want a bite to eat just walk 20 meters to the closest restaurant.

 We love supporting local artisans, so when we drove past Casa Mandala, we turned our car around and stopped to take a look around.
 Inside, there are tons of different handicrafts, eco-friendly home goods and pieces of art.
 If you like artisan goods, you will love this place!